vektra/packer-ubuntu12.04-cgroups/README.md

-# Packer Template for Docker Images
+# Packer Template for Ubuntu 12.04 and CGroups

-This repository contains a Packer template for building machine images that are Docker-ready on top of Ubuntu 12.04.
-This involves upgrading the kernel and installing Docker.
+This repository contains a Packer template for building machine images that are have a modern 3.x kernel and thus have cgroups fully available.

-Currently this is only setup for Amazon, but it should be trivial to add more platforms to this.
+Contains providiors for virtualbox, vmware, and amazon.

 ## Usage